A Feasibility-Driven Approach to Control-Limited DDP: Box-FDDP: a feasibility-driven approach for multiple shooting

-The Box-\acrshort{fddp} comprises two modes: \textit{feasibility-driven} and \textit{control-bounded} modes, that might be chosen in a given iteration~(\aref{alg:boxfddp}).
-The feasibility-driven mode uses a \gls{ddp} hybridization of the multiple-shooting formulation to compute the search direction and step length (lines \ref{alg:control_free_direction}~and~\ref{alg:update_gaps}).
-Instead, the control-bounded mode projects the search direction onto the feasible control region whenever the dynamics constraint is feasible (line \ref{alg:control_bounded_direction}).
-Additionally, the applied control is always projected onto its feasible box (line \ref{alg:project_control}), causing dynamic-infeasible iterations to reach the control box.
+We now introduce a novel algorithm that combines a feasibility-driven search (\sref{sec:direct_transcription}) with an active set treatment of the control limits (\sref{sec:boxddp}) named \textsc{Box-\acrshort{fddp}}.
+The \textsc{Box-\acrshort{fddp}} algorithm comprises two modes: \textit{feasibility-driven} and \textit{control-bounded} modes, one of which is chosen for a given iteration~(\aref{alg:boxfddp}).
+The feasibility-driven\footnote{Here, \textit{feasibility} concerns the dynamics of the system, not the feasibility of other problem constraints.} mode mimics the numerical resolution of a direct multiple shooting problem with only dynamics constraints when computing the search direction and step length (lines \ref{alg:search_direction_start}-\ref{alg:search_direction_end} and \ref{alg:line_search}-\ref{alg:step_length_end}, respectively).
+This mode neglects the control limits of the system as its focuses on dynamic feasibility only.
+In contrast, the control-bounded mode projects the search direction onto the feasible control region whenever the dynamics constraint is feasible (line \ref{alg:control_bounded_direction}).
+In both modes, the applied controls in the forward pass are projected onto their feasible box (line \ref{alg:project_control}), causing dynamically-infeasible iterations to reach the control box.
+With this strategy, our solver focuses on feasibility early on, which increases its basins of attraction, and later on optimality.
 Technical descriptions of both modes are elaborated in~Sections~\ref{sec:search_direction}~and~\ref{sec:step_length}.
+Note that the existence of feasible descent directions are introduced later in~\sref{sec:formal_guarantees}.